9 Best Short Treks in Nepal for Beginners

 Trek Highlights

-• Stunning mountain views of Dhaulagiri and Annapurna massifs with unblocking sunrise from Poon hill
+• Stunning mountain views of the Dhaulagiri and Annapurna massifs with an unblocking sunrise from Poon Hill

 • Endearing landscapes and farming terraces